A Unique Prototype – The Second Weems Made

 Longines archive notes

 The Longines archives entry for Weems with 3585868 recorded noting an urgent delivery and the turning inner chapter.
-The watch ordered in the middle of the Great Depression and delivered to the UK agent Baume.
+The watch was ordered in 1929 at the onset of the Great Depression and delivered to the UK agent Baume.

 First Longines Weems prototype

-Weems so called Aerochronometer from 1928, featured in the first edition of Weems Air Navigation book published in 1931.
+Weems so called Aerochronometer from 1928, featured in the first edition of Weems Air Navigation book published in September 1931.
 The watch with its unique plunger on the pin set is easily recognizable with the small 18.5mm chapter and registration mark near the Longines logo.
 It now lies in the Smithsonian missing its crown.
-Image – Weems Air Navigation (first ed).
+Image – Weems Air Navigation (first ed published September 1931).

 “Twenty-five hundred feet below on board a station tracking ship, a young navigator, Lt.
 Cdr.
 Philip Van Horn Weems, U.S. Navy, gazed up and thought there must be a safer and simpler way than using a small armada of ships as beacons for the flight.
 Lt.
 Cdr.
 Weems, a brilliant, inventive and determined young man knew as he tracked that first flight that navigation was his destiny”.[3]